This article offers tons of comparison details of the Tula Explore vs. other infant carriers!

 Main differences between the Tula Explore and the Beco Gemini

 The Beco Gemini has the headrest, which functions similarly to that on the Tula Explore, but only two adjustments at the base (one narrow setting and one wide).
-The base adjusts by folding out to snaps on the exterior of the carrier. this make it easy to adjust even while baby is the in the carrier. however, the snaps are sometimes a bit difficult to snap and keep snapped.
+The base adjusts by folding out to snaps on the exterior of the carrier. this makes it easy to adjust even while baby is the in the carrier. however, the snaps are sometimes a bit difficult to snap and keep snapped.

 The Explore’s body offers a more ergonomic forward-facing position, due to the contoured body and additional adjustments on the body of the carrier (fastened by the big buttons).
-The body of the Beco Gemini does not adjust in any way for the forward facing position and the narrow base position offers only limited support in the ffo position (see pictures below).
+The body of the Beco Gemini does not adjust in any way for the forward-facing position and the narrow base position offers only limited support in the ffo position (see pictures below).
 It is not recommended to wear baby facing forward in the Gemini on the wide-snaps position because the carrier isn’t shaped for that.

 While both bodies are slightly padded, the Gemini’s body is more padded than the Explore.
 I think this would make it somewhat warmer in the hot weather.
 The Gemini does come in a Cool Mesh version (but it’s practically a whole different carrier), and the Tula will have Coast (mesh) versions of the Explore out by early 2019, so that is something to consider.

 The straps on the Gemini are both wider and less bulky than those on the Tula.
 This gives the Beco Gemini a more minimalist look, in my opinion.
-It’s also possible to cross the straps on the Gemini, which I think is super comfortable and offers the possibiliy of a better fit.
+It’s also possible to cross the straps on the Gemini, which I think is super comfortable and offers the possibility of a better fit.
 This also gives the option of using the Gemini for a hip carry.
-Although I personally hate hip carries in most buckle carriers.
+Although I personally hate hip carriers in most buckle carriers.

 Here’s a back view comparison: